Focus on “Collection Rates” to Improve Law Firm Profits

 The legal sector has witnessed a decline in collection rates in recent years.
 Law firms are under pressure to sustain and grow their profitability due to economic concerns and heightened competition.

-For example, a recent Thomson Reuters survey revealed that collection rates been declining to as low as 87% for the largest law firms, and 90% for mid-sized firms.
+For example, a recent Thomson Reuters survey revealed that collection rates have been declining to as low as 87% for the largest law firms, and 90% for mid-sized firms.

 Similarly, a majority of firms “struggle with the collection process," according to a recent Legal Trends report from Clio.